BIOE 273 Biodesign for Mobile Health

 - Explore selected applications and technologies

-- Highlight interdependencies and synergies between shareholders
+- Highlight interdependencies and synergies between disciplines

-- Provide exposure to role models and industry experts who can help clarify career paths
+- Provide exposure to industry experts who can help clarify career paths

 - Enabling Technologies